 When Susanna built a weaving studio open to the public in 1960, her move was considered bold – especially for a woman.
 Women traditionally wove in their homes, and passed their craft from generation to generation within a family and village.
 Families were self-sufficient, and every household had a loom on which the women made clothing, tablecloths, napkins, bedspreads, curtains, and other household goods.
 Items were made with care and consciousness, and often used and gifted at ceremonies marking life events, such as weddings, comings-of-age, and funerals.
 Handwoven items were treasures used, worn, and valued for carrying symbolic meaning, love, and respect of the recipient and the weaver.

-In the 1950’s, power looms and textile mills arrived on the island, and the art of weaving started to decline.
+In the 1960’s, power looms and textile mills arrived in Samugheo, and the art of weaving started to decline.
 Susanna opened the studio as the practical means to support a family and preserve an art: weaving is what she did, and what she and Isa still do.
 Weaving is their life.

-Most weavers working in small studios today use electric powerlooms, calling their weaving handmade because they stop the powerloom at intervals to perform a small amount of hand decoration before pressing a button to once again engage the automation.
+Most weavers working in Samugheo’s studios today use hydraulic powerlooms, stopping the powerloom at intervals to perform a small amount of hand decoration before pressing a button to once again engage the automation.
 These hand-decorated textiles are often marketed with the fallacious label of handmade.